heig-vd-dai-course/heig-vd-dai-course/12-java-tcp-programming/COURSE_MATERIAL.md

 TCP is a connection-oriented protocol: a connection must be established between the two applications before data can be exchanged in a bidirectional way.

-TCP can only do Unicast: one application can only communicate with one other application at the same time.
+TCP can only do unicast: one application can only communicate with one other application at the same time.

 It is considered as a reliable protocol as data sent is guaranteed to be